iam-peekay/personal-website/content/posts/2019-10-25-day-1-i-went-deep-sea-fishing-is-this-mostly-a-dude-thing.md

 _“What do you do with the fish you catch everyday?
 There is no way you eat it all.”_

 _“I eat a couple of em.
 I give some to my neighbor.
 Last week, I gave em’ to my Gardner.
 Ain't nothing like fresh fish.
-I live and die for this.”_
+I live and die for this.”_ He responded.

 Damn.
 Okay.
 Well, I’m excited to go cook the fish I caught and see whether it’s truly to die for 😉